blindnet-io/openness-framework/Decisions/CommonFactBase/README.md

   - You could incorporate it into an existing project wiki or website.
   - As your project or decision progresses, continue to build out new sections and add details.
 You might want to break this into smaller documents.
-- Use collaboration and feedback features to support your open decision making process (e.g. comments, polls).
+- Use collaboration and feedback features to support your open decision-making process (e.g. comments, polls).

 ### Make It Comprehensive, Yet Consumable